Top

 Does a restraining order stay on your record?

-If the judge decides that the restraining order should be “permanent,” it will typically be in place for five years.
-If the individual who has filed the order would like it to be in place for longer than five years, they will need to ask the court to renew the order before it ends.
+If the judge decides the restraining order should be “permanent,” it will typically be in place for five years.
+If the individual who has filed the order would like it to be in place for over five years, they will need to ask the court to renew the order before it ends.
 A renewal can make the restraining order last another five years.
 If the person who filed the order lets it expire, and you did not violate the order during the time it was in place, you can be eligible to have the order expunged from your record, at which point it should not show up on a background check.

-To learn more about the details of restraining orders, call Law Office of Greg Quimby, P.C. at (719) 212-4227 or contact us online.
+To learn more about the details of restraining orders, call the Law Office of Greg Quimby, P.C. at (719) 212-4227 or contact us online.

 Categories: